-Go Full Caesar this football season and cash in on their excellent new user promotion.
+Go Full Caesar this season and cash in on their excellent new user promotion.

 New sign-ups can and use promo code GAMEDAYFULL to your first bet on Caesars up to $1,250, plus 1,000 Tier Credits and 1,000 Reward Credits.

-You can read more about this Caesars Welcome Bonus, or click "Get Bonus" below to activate the offer!
+You can read more about this welcome bonus in our Caesars Sportsbook review, or click "Get Bonus" below to activate the offer!

 [toplist type="sport" state="" items="1" include="386"]